 The European question

-While the UK will no longer be required to automatically implement European Directives and Regulations, however, manufacturers and exporters should be aware that it will be difficult, if not impossible, to trade with the single market if they fail to meet the requirements of certain key legislation.
-One obvious example is the REACH Regulation (1907/2006) which applies detailed rules on the registration, evaluation, authorisation and restriction of chemicals (REACH).
-Together with its numerous amendments, this provides an important body of law with which companies in the USA, and many other major exporting nations, have to comply.
+If this explains the continued significance of much pre-2021 EU legislation, it leaves the question as to why future developments in the Union need to be kept under review.
+While the UK will no longer be required to automatically take note of future Directives and Regulations, manufacturers and exporters should be aware that it will be difficult, if not impossible, to trade with the single market if they fail to meet the requirements of certain key legislation.
+The REACH Regulation is an obvious example as, with its numerous amendments, it provides an important body of law with which companies in the USA, and many other major exporting nations, already have to comply.

-Amendments to the REACH Regulation continue to appear regularly (with the most recent being Regulation (EU) 2020/1435 on the duties placed on registrants to update their registrations under the REACH Regulation) so this is certainly an area of EU law which will have to be kept under review, whatever the outcome of the ongoing talks between the UK and EU.
-Add to that other important legislation such as that affecting RoHS 2 (restriction of the use of certain hazardous substances in electrical and electronic equipment), the CLP Regulation (on the classification, labelling and packaging of substances and mixtures) and the Rotterdam Convention (on the Prior Informed Consent (PIC) Procedure for certain hazardous chemicals and pesticides in international trade) and it is clear that the need for a daily check of the EU's Official Journal will not end when the transition period finally comes to a close.
+Amendments to the REACH Regulation continue to appear regularly (with the most recent being Regulation (EU) 2021/57 amending Annex XVII to the REACH Regulation as regards lead in gunshot) so this is certainly an area of EU law which will have to be kept under review.
+Add to that other important legislation such as that affecting RoHS 2 (restriction of the use of certain hazardous substances in electrical and electronic equipment), the CLP Regulation (on the classification, labelling and packaging of substances and mixtures) and the Rotterdam Convention (on the Prior Informed Consent (PIC) Procedure for certain hazardous chemicals and pesticides in international trade) and it is clear that the need for a daily check of the EU's Official Journal did not end when the Brexit process was completed on 31 December 2020.

 Access to a basic register which categorises the key legislation by themes — health and safety management, hazardous substances, waste, pollution, etc — and which allows you to add relevant entries as well as including access to readable summaries of each item of legislation will save considerable amounts of time in-house.
 It should also ensure that newly published items of legislation are not overlooked and that regulations with implications for more than one subject area — possibly for both environment and health and safety — are flagged up accordingly.
 The Control of Mercury (Enforcement) Regulations 2017 are a good example.